U8NWXD/oppia-wiki/Backend-tests.md

        return abs(number)
    ```

-   Forget for the moment that this function is pointless and think about how to test it.
+   Let's forget for the moment that this function is pointless and just focus on thinking about how to test it.
 We should test the function by providing some values, some positive and some negative, and checking that their absolute values are returned.
 We should _not_ test it by mocking `abs()` and making sure it was called correctly.

    You can check whether you're following this principle by imagining what would happen if you changed the function.
 For example, say you implemented `absolute_value()` differently: